anthonyfdunphy/portfolio-website/README.md

 # UX Design

 The aim of this website was to showcase previous project aswell as showcasing my HTML, CSS & JavaScript skillset.
 The site design is comprised of a sidebar and content section which remains constant between all webpages.
 A CSS grid was implemented which was made responsive through the use of media queries for each device screen.

+[TALK ABOUT HOVER EFFECTS AND ADD GIFS TO THEM]

 Colour Scheme